Hip Dysplasia

 At least 80% of osteoarthritis in the hip occurs because of a developmental abnormality such as hip dysplasia.
 Hip dysplasia is the most common developmental hip deformity causing symptoms in adults, and is the most common developmental hip deformity causing osteoarthritis.
 If hip dysplasia is detected early, surgery can be undertaken to improve hip function, reduce cartilage damage and delay or prevent the onset of osteoarthritis.

-Treatment Options FOr Hip Dysplasia
+Treatment Options For Hip Dysplasia

 Non-Surgical Treatment

-These treatments include physiotherapy (to strengthen muscles), activity restriction, and possibly weight loss.
+Non-surgical treatment for hip dysplasia include physiotherapy (to strengthen muscles), activity restriction, and possibly weight loss.
 Although useful as a part of surgical interventions, non-operative measures to treat the symptoms of dysplasia do not treat the underlying mechanical problems.

 Surgical Treatment